florianberthier/Final-SQA-final-assignement/README.md

 6. Add a response to a survey
 Add a response to a survey by sending the name of the survey, the response and a userID.
 It should not be possible to add an answer if there is no associated question.
 The answer must be a number between 1 and 5.
 Answers must be stored in relation to the user ID.
 Of course, like every other part, you have to integrate the tests.
 Time: **60 min**.

+6. Get all survey responses
+Get all responses of all users.
+Answer must be stored in an array of user's responses.
+User's responses will be also stored in an array.
+Of course, like every other part, you have to integrate the tests.
+Time: **30 min**.

 7. Get a survey statistics
 Calculate and return the statistics of a survey.
 The statistics include a min, max, mean and standard deviation.
 Of course, like every other part, you have to integrate the tests.
 Time: **35 min**.